pclimbing/tjexplorer/readme.md

 # Start the project
 ## 1. get data
+Crearte mysql tables according to below.
 Use fabric-sdk-go(or whatever) to get information from fabric network(like chain.QueryInfo() in fabric-sdk-go), save into mysql.
 This could be set to work regularly.

 ## 2. start mysql swagger api
-This program responses to swagger requests, get the data in mysql and response.
+A layer between mysql and front end.
 ```
 cd blockinfo_mysql
 vim ./api/controllers/config.js    //set mysql url accordingly